There’s undeniable mutual respect when Māori and Chinese enterprises do business together.

 Today, Māori are creating opportunities for themselves.

-Just this year, a group of small to medium Māori businesses has secured a spot on one of China’s main e-commerce sites, Alibaba Group’s Tmall Global platform.
+Just this year, a group of small to medium Māori businesses have secured a spot on one of China’s main e-commerce sites, Alibaba Group’s Tmall Global platform.

 13 Māori businesses now have a marketplace to sell premium food products to an estimated audience of 307 million Chinese consumers.